Table of Contents

 Infectious Protein With No Nuclear Acid

 A prion is considered an abnormally folded protein that can cause progressive neurodegenerative diseases.
-They are not able to multiply inside their host organism; however, they affect the brain structure by inducing a conversion of proteins with normal folding to an abnormal prion form.
-The more misfolded proteins are present, the rate of conversion of normal proteins to abnormal ones become exponential.
+They are not able to multiply inside their host organism; however, they affect the brain structure by inducing conversion of proteins with normal folding to an abnormal prion form.
+The more misfolded proteins are present, the faster the rate of conversion of normal proteins to abnormal ones becomes exponential.

 Prions in Medical History

 In 1982, Stanley Prusiner of the University of California described the disease-causing particle as a protein.
-This property of the agent discovered, distinguishes it from the other infectious agents like viruses, bacteria and fungi.
+This property distinguishes it from other infectious agents like viruses, bacteria, and fungi.
 Because of it being small, proteinaceous, and infectious, a term was developed and the agent was eventually called a prion.